 Confidentiality & Privacy Act.
 Any information that is obtained during this study will be kept confidential to the full extent permitted by law.
 All efforts, within reason, will be made to keep your personal information in your research record confidential but total confidentiality cannot be guaranteed.
 [Insert a description of how records and data will be stored and maintained and who will have access.
 Describe any study specific issues that may increase the risk of breach of confidentiality.]

 However, it is possible that the researcher may be required to divulge information obtained in the course of this research to the subject’s chain of command or other legal body.
-Describe what type of information you are going to divulge/disclose, who is notified, and the process for notification. is followed .
+Describe what type of information you might be required to divulge/disclose, who might be notified, and the process for notification.

 The information or biospecimens collected as part of the research, even if identifiers are removed, will not be used or distributed for future research studies.
 Or